systemd/systemd/docs/HACKING.md

 python infra/helper.py build_fuzzers --sanitizer memory systemd ../systemd python infra/helper.py run_fuzzer systemd fuzz-foo
 ```

+When you add a new target you should also add the target on [Fuzzit](https://app.fuzzit.dev/admin/RxqRpGNXquIvqrmp4iJS/dashboard)
+ (Please ask someone with permissions).
+One the target is configured on Fuzzit you need to add it to
+ `travis-ci/managers/fuzzit.sh` so the new target will run sanity tests on every pull-request and periodic fuzzing jobs.

 If you find a bug that impacts the security of systemd, please follow the
 guidance in [CONTRIBUTING.md](CONTRIBUTING.md) on how to report a security vulnerability.